User Instructions for Rhino Horn

 Warm saltwater also stimulates the natural purification mechanism of the respiratory system.
 It increases the removal of mucus and particles from the lungs.

-The Rhino Horn is designed, produced and distributed by
+The Rhino Horn is designed, manufactured and distributed by

 Made of recyclable and environment-friendly hard plastic (PEHD)

-Totally free from any harmful chemical – has passed the REACH 168 test
+Totally free from any dangerous chemical – has passed the REACH 168 test

 No Cadmium – No Bisphenol A – No phthalates